khantilchoksi/DevOps-HW1-ConfigurartionManagement/README.md

       4. The  `mvn test` command is run to test the application using Selenium.
       5. This all tasks together, runs the selenium tests successfully `Tests run: 3, Failures: 0, Errors: 0, Skipped: 0`.

-#### Screencast: (https://youtu.be/OdsuAEUhH8g) demonstrating ansible scripts for automatic configuration of Coffemaker Java Spring Application and passing the selenium test cases.
+#### [Screencast](https://youtu.be/OdsuAEUhH8g) demonstrating ansible scripts for automatic configuration of Coffemaker Java Spring Application and passing the selenium test cases.

 #### **Quick Links:**
   * [Ansible Script for CoffeeMaker](/ansible/app.yml)